quicwg/base-drafts/draft-ietf-quic-transport.md

 consistent routing; the Source Connection ID is used to set the Destination Connection ID used by the peer.

 During the handshake, packets with the long header ({{long-header}}) are used to establish the connection IDs in each direction.
 Each endpoint uses the Source Connection ID field to specify the connection ID that is used in the Destination Connection ID field of packets being sent to them.
-Upon receiving a packet, each endpoint sets the Destination Connection ID it sends to match the value of the Source Connection ID that it receives.
+Upon receiving the first packet from the peer, each endpoint sets the Destination Connection ID it sends to match the value of the Source Connection ID that it receives.

 When an Initial packet is sent by a client that has not previously received an Initial or Retry packet from the server, the client populates the Destination